TheBizzle/AStar-Haskell/README.md

 An A* implementation in Haskell.

-This is based upon [this Scala implementation](https://github.com/TheBizzle/PathFinding).
+This project is essentially a clean-up Haskell port of [this Scala implementation of mine](https://github.com/TheBizzle/PathFinding).
 Currently, I'm only planning on implementing unidirectional A*, but bidirectional A* might be implemented later.